OpenVO: Open-World Visual Odometry with Temporal Dynamics Awareness: Experiment

 \myheading{Evaluation metrics:} We evaluate our method using three standard metrics: Translation Error ($t_{err}$), Rotation Error ($r_{err}$), and Absolute Trajectory Error (ATE), along with a recently introduced Scale Error ($s_{err}$) \cite{lai2023xvo,lai2025zerovo}.
 The $t_{err}$ measures the average translational drift (in \%) between the predicted and ground-truth trajectories, reflecting how accurately the model estimates displacement over time.
 The $r_{err}$ quantifies the angular deviation (in $^\circ$/100\,m) between predicted and true orientations, indicating how well rotational motion is captured.
-The ATE assesses global trajectory consistency by aligning the predicted and ground-truth paths and computing the root-mean-square (RMS) positional difference, revealing how local errors accumulate over time.
+The ATE (in meters) assesses global trajectory consistency by aligning the predicted and ground-truth paths and computing the root-mean-square (RMS) positional difference, revealing how local errors accumulate over time.
 Finally, the $s_{err}$ measures the relative discrepancy in translation magnitudes, evaluating how faithfully the model preserves metric scale.
 It is computed as the mean difference between L2 norms of translation vectors across timesteps.
+Our metric \& eval protocol follow ZeroVO, using \textbf{only first-frame alignment}, i.e., we set the first predicted pose to match the ground-truth pose and apply \textbf{no SE(3) or Sim(3)} alignment afterward.
+The models must predict metric-scale poses directly and no GT alignment applied for a fair comparison.

 \myheading{Setup details:} Following \cite{lai2025zerovo}, we train \Approach~on the Singapore-OneNorth subset (183 scenes) and evaluate it on unseen regions of nuScenes, as well as KITTI and Argoverse 2 for cross-domain generalization.
 Testing is performed without access to camera intrinsics.
 For WildCamera, we use the released nine-dataset weights to estimate intrinsics, and for Metric3Dv2, we adopt DINO2reg-ViT-Large with WildCamera-predicted intrinsics for metric depth estimation. \Approach~ is trained for 285.6k iterations (batch = 16) with Random Crop \& Resize \cite{wang2021tartanvo} and Horizontal Flip (seed = 2023), using $K=8$ and temporal-frequency augmentation at 4, 6, and 12 Hz.
 Each experiment takes about 96 GPU hours on an A6000.
 Unlike \cite{lai2025zerovo,lai2023xvo}, we use no additional YouTube data to ensure a fair comparison.